Domaine Dujac Clos de la Roche Grand Cru 2018

-The 2016 vintage offers a sophisticated bouquet of red and black fruits, forest floor, and a touch of spice.
-On the palate, it delivers a harmonious balance between structure, silky tannins, and lively acidity, highlighting the depth and complexity of the Clos de la Roche terroir.
+The 2018 vintage reveals a captivating bouquet of red and black fruits, accompanied by hints of forest floor and subtle spice.
+The palate presents a harmonious balance of structure, velvety tannins, and vibrant acidity, showcasing the depth and charm of the Clos de la Roche terroir.

 Vineyard notes - The Clos de la Roche Grand Cru lies between the village of Morey-Saint-Denis to the south and Gevrey-Chambertin to the north, where the slope varies greatly, ranging from 4 to 23%.
 The plot ranges in altitude from 276 to 308 meters.
 The lieu-dit faces east.
 The soil changes from east to west.
 In the eastern part, the reddish-brown soil is about 40 to 50 cm thick, with many angular-to-blunt limestone fragments.
 Upslope, in the western part of the Grand Cru, the soil contains a great deal of angular limestone gravel.
 Two types of substratum underlie the Clos de la Roche Grand Cru.
 In the eastern part, fine-grained Premeaux limestone, light in color, with patches of flint-like chert nodules (chailles), crops out in beds tens of centimeters thick.
 In the western part, where the slope is steep, the bedded limestone scree (grèzes litées) lining the slope is composed of small angular Comblanchien limestone fragments.